Piano, Guitar and Singing lessons in Coburg North

 Enrolment at Allegra Music is based on an 11-month school year (Feb-Dec), with 40 weekly lessons per year, divided into 4 terms.

-The annual fee is based upon the VMTA recommended hourly rate of $74.00.
-You have three options for fee payments: per annum, per term or in monthly installments.
+The annual fee is based upon the VMTA recommended hourly rate of $78.00.
+You have three options for fee payments: per annum, per term or in monthly instalments.
 Whichever you choose, the total cost is the same, as outlined below.

 Please note: All lessons are paid in advance, and are non-refundable.

-The rates listed below do not include GST.
+The 2019 rates listed below all include GST.

 |30 Minute Lesson||45 Minute Lesson||60 Minute Lesson|